boomcamp/WP-Final-Project/README.md

 Can login multiple users with a different account roles.

 #### Screen sizes
-You should create a responsive UI for three device categories mobile, tablet and desktop.
+You should create a responsive UI for three device categories `mobile`, `tablet` and `desktop`.
 There are no exact device requirement, but your design should be usable on those three device classes with their respective screen sizes.

+### Security
+Implemented at least 2 [wordpress](https://www.wpbeginner.com/wordpress-security/) security measures

 #### Hosting
-You can host using [x10hosting](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiUjMT28-HnAhXjyYsBHcCuAbMQFjAAegQIBxAC&url=https%3A%2F%2Fx10hosting.com%2F&usg=AOvVaw0iBF-TYzPx4eLA64sX-Pfs) or any free hosting site for demonstration
+You can use any avilable free hosting sites

 # Finished